Hastings Tramways

 Inspectors and timekeepers seem to have worn similar, if not identical jackets and greatcoats to those worn by motormen and conductors.
 Caps were also of the tensioned-crown type, but appear to have carried a large oval, embroidered cloth cap badge, possibly bearing system initials — 'H T C' — and the bearer's grade.
 Hastings also employed the services of a traffic superintendent; if the identification is correct (which is by no means certain), then he wore the same uniform as everyone else, but with an elaborately braided hat band (see below).

-In common with the vast majority of UK tramway systems, the Hastings and District Electric Tramway Company employed women during the Great War to replace male staff lost to the armed services; these ladies were certainly employed as conductresses, and at least one as a ticket inspectress, though it is less clear if they ever took on driving duties.
+In common with the vast majority of UK tramways, the Hastings Tramways Company employed women during the Great War to replace male staff lost to the armed services; these ladies were certainly employed as conductresses (the company had around fifty by the 21st March 1916), and at least one as a ticket inspectress, though it is less clear if they ever took on driving duties.
 They were issued with single-breasted jackets with five buttons, two breast pockets (with button closures) and plain lapels, along with a long matching skirt.
-The glossy peaked caps had baggy tops, sometimes referred to as motor caps; they did not carry a badge (at least in surviving the surviving photographs).
+The glossy peaked caps had baggy crowns, a style which is sometimes referred to as motor caps; they do not appear to have carried a badge.

 On 1st September 1914, the company had in their employ, 68 motormen, 68 conductors (4 learners), 8 inspectors, 1 timekeeper and 1 traffic superintendent (Hastings Tramways Centenary 1905-2005 by D Padgham; Hastings Local History Group [2005]).